TaoRuijie/TalkNet-ASD/README.md

   year={2021}
 }
 ```
 I have summaried some potential [FAQs](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md).
+You can also check the `issues` in Github for other questions that I have answered.

 This is my first open-source work, please let me know if I can future improve in this repositories or there is anything wrong in our work.
 Thanks for your support!

 ### Acknowledge